Frequently Asked Questions

 Q. I’ve stopped by one of the fire stations several times and nobody seems to be there.
 Where is everyone?

-A. Although there is always at least one person on duty at the Fire House 24/7 they are sometimes called away from the Fire House for emergency calls, errands, inspections, or maintenance functions.
+A. Although there is always at least 2 people on duty at the stations 24/7 they are sometimes called away from the station for emergency calls, errands, inspections, or maintenance functions.

 If you would like to speak with someone in person, please call ahead and request a meeting time.